DeepDoge/cosmic-thing/README.md

 Doesn't require you to go to space, but if you wanna its there.\
 Needs to run on my old laptop from 8 years ago.\

-Theme: No tech, its magic and fantasy. not gonna get into details that might change.
+Theme: No tech, No punk, its magic and fantasy. not gonna get into details that might change.

 Big wars, portals, trading, caravans, cities kindgdoms etc, usual bannerlord stuff.\
 Supply and demand.